Houston Psychiatrist

 5/11/2021

-Stress is an emotional strain that comes as a result of difficult or adverse circumstances.
-It is an emotional response to external factors but can have physical symptoms as well.
-Some of the physical issues are:
+Stress is emotional strain that is a result of difficult or adverse circumstances.
+It is an emotional response, but it can have physical symptoms as well.
+Some of the physical symptoms include:

 • Muscle tension